Alfresco/docs-alfresco/identity-service/latest/tutorial/sso/ldap.md

 ## Configuration

-There are elevn steps to configuring SSO using an LDAP directory with Alfresco products.
+There are eleven steps to configuring SSO using an LDAP directory with Alfresco products.
 The following are the host names used as examples throughout the configuration:

 * Alfresco Content Services: `repo.example.com`
 * Alfresco Share: `share.example.com`